Our Story (1999-Present)

-Straight after the festival, Gill travels to India to deliver Artists Lab, in partnership with Ruchirad Das from Think Arts.
+Gill travels to India with choreographer Michael Sherin to deliver Artists Lab, in partnership with Ruchirad Das from Think Arts.
 The month-long project guides and supports Indian artists to develop work for children and young people.

 The Voice Thief wins a CATS

 The Voice Thief wins a Critics Awards for Theatre in Scotland (CATS) for Best Production for Children and Young People, before a run at Summerhall as part of the Edinburgh Festival Fringe.
-There, the show becomes one of the ‘hits’ of the Festival is nominated for a Total Theatre Award and wins a Primary Times’ Children’s Choice Award.
+The show becomes one of the hits of the Festival, and is nominated for a Total Theatre Award and wins a Primary Times’ Children’s Choice Award.

 A double bill in New York